-I’ve mentioned before that the Bernina 830 would be one of the first three machines inducted into the Sewing Machine Hall of Fame (if there was such a thing).
-While that’s true about the Bernina, it’s also true that the Singer 221 would have been the first machine inducted!
-This solid, reliable, well designed machine (basically same design for nearly 40 years — why change it!) is on most every sewist’s wish list.
+The Bernina 830 was going to be one of the first three machines to be admitted into the Sewing Machine Hall of Fame, as I’ve discussed before (if there was such a thing).
+Although this is correct with regard to the Bernina, it is also accurate to say that the Singer 221 would have been the very first machine to be admitted!
+This sturdy, dependable, and well-designed machine (essentially the same design for nearly 40 years – why alter it!) is on the wish list of the vast majority of seamstresses.

 Featherweight’s rate high on the cute scale — people love these little guys.